Skip to main content

 Understanding the IRS Collection Appeals Program

 The appeal is conducted by the Independent Office of Appeals, which operates separately from the IRS to ensure its impartiality.
 CAP differs from a Collection Due Process (CDP) hearing, which is also conducted by the Office of Appeals.
 A CDP hearing offers broader legal protections but has stricter qualifications and longer timelines.
-When both CAP and CDP rights are available to you at the same time, you need to determine which offers the best chance for a successful resolution.
+When both CAP and CDP rights are available to you at the same time, you must determine which offers the best chance for a successful resolution.
 Often, requesting a CDP hearing is the best course of action.

 The outcome of a CAP hearing is final.
 It cannot be appealed further within the IRS or taken to the U.S. Tax Court.
 However, in limited situations, you may be entitled to seek a judicial review of the determination.
 For example, a third party may have the right to challenge a wrongful levy in court.